Luca Brasi: In other media

 The Brand New song "Luca", from their 2006 album The Devil and God Are Raging Inside Me, is named for Brasi.
 The song's second verse and bridge make reference to his drowning.

 Brasi inspired Baton Rouge rapper Kevin Gates to create his 2013 mixtape, The Luca Brasi Story, and its sequel, Luca Brasi 2, hosted by DJ Drama and released on December 15, 2014.

 According to film historian Laurent Bouzereau, the scene in Return of the Jedi in which Princess Leia strangles crime boss Jabba the Hutt to death with the very chain he used to bind her to his throne was inspired by Brasi's death scene in The Godfather.

 In the pilot episode of The Sopranos, Christopher Moltisanti erroneously quotes the famous "Luca Brasi sleeps with the fishes" phrase, saying "Louis Brasi sleeps with the fishes" instead.

 In Men in Black: International, the personal bodyguard of arms dealer Riza Stavros, played by Spencer Wilding, is named Luca Brasi.

+Luca Brasi is mentioned in the song "I Am the Mob" by Welsh band Catatonia from their 1998 album International Velvet.

+He is the namesake of the Tasmanian rock band Luca Brasi.